mattvenn/basic-ecp5-pcb/README.md

 ## Errata

 * Add missing qspi to the Pi to be able to program bitstream faster.
+* configuration bits for FPGA should be tied to gnd not through a 10k resistor.
+The voltage is about 1v, so might be a little close to the threshold of the 3.3v IOBANK supply.
+Replace with 0Ohm resistors?
+Or just tie to gnd?

 ## RPi connection info